 California Fair Housing Act: An Overview

-Kyle Chernetsky • May 06, 2024
+Kyle Chernetsky • May 6, 2024

-As a landlord, you have several responsibilities under California’s landlord-tenant laws.
-Among these is your responsibility to abide by the state’s Fair Housing Laws.
+As a California landlord, you have several responsibilities under California’s landlord-tenant laws.
+Among these is your responsibility to abide by the California Fair Housing Laws.
 These are a set of regulations specially designed to protect individuals from experiencing housing discrimination.
 Such individuals include tenants, home buyers, and those looking for mortgage financing.

 As a landlord, you must ensure that all your processes conform to the Fair Housing Laws.
 That is, whether screening prospective tenants, responding to repairs or maintenance requests, or even when evicting tenants from your property.
 In this article, you’ll learn all the basics of the Fair Housing Act for a smooth experience as a landlord.